D. Mark Anderson, Ph.D.

 Montana State University

 The Meth Project and Teen Meth Use: New Estimates from the National and State Youth Risk Behavior Surveys, with David Elsea, 2013.
-Under review.
+Revise and resubmit at Health Economics.

 Per Se Drugged Driving Laws and Traffic Fatalities, with Daniel Rees, 2012.
 Under review.
 Also available as IZA Working Paper.